 - Why do today’s horses have so much trouble with their digestive systems?

 The simplest explanation for the challenges our horses’ gastrointestinal tracts face is, in a word, “man.”
 In the wild the horse is intended to be a nomadic browser.
 They are herbivores (plant eaters) that can meet their energy requirements solely from the grass leaves, stems and seeds found in the slopes, basins, and prairies of most of the continents.
 They not only survive but flourish on relatively low-quality forages.
 The horse’s cecum provides an optimum environment for billions of bacteria to ferment these structural carbohydrates and extract sufficient nutrients and calories from which the horse can reproduce, grow, escape prey at a gallop, and travel great distances in search of food, water, and mates.
 How then does man create problems for the horse’s GI tract?
 We “kill them with kindness,” in a manner of speaking.

 Once bound to wander far and reap what little nature had sown across water-starved prairies or snow-covered steppes, the horse now has practically unlimited sources of energy and nutrients thanks to man.
 We’ve cleared forests for their lush pasture; we’ve mixed grains in their energy-dense meals; we’ve even harvested their forages to optimize nutrition during those lean winter months and built shelters to protect them from the elements.
 Put together, it sounds as though we’ve done much good for the horse; however, for all our “help” we’ve created many problems.
-By not accounting for the naturally evolved processes that still occur in the domesticated horse’s gut we have made the horse susceptible to imbalances in pH and microbial populations, stomach ulcers, and colonic ulcers.
+By not accounting for the naturally evolved processes that still occur in the domesticated horse’s gut we have made the horse susceptible digestive health issues.
 Just because our horse’s behavior is domesticated doesn’t mean his digestive tract is.

 - What is fiber?